Pedro Eugenio Aramburu: Anti-Peronist political power

+Kidnapping and death

-On May 29, 1970 at noon, Aramburu was snatched from his apartment in Buenos Aires by two members of Montoneros posing as young army officers.
+On May 29, 1970, at noon, Aramburu was snatched from his apartment in Buenos Aires by two members of Montoneros posing as young army officers.
 Montoneros dubbed the kidnapping Operación Pindapoy, after a company that produced citrus in the 1960s.
-Aramburu's disappearance kept Argentinian society on tenterhooks for a month before it was discovered that Aramburu had been murdered three days after his abduction, following a mock trial and his corpse hidden inside a farmhouse near Timote, Carlos Tejedor, in Buenos Aires Province.
+Aramburu's disappearance kept Argentinian society on tenterhooks for a month before it was discovered that Aramburu had been assassinated three days after his abduction, following a mock trial and his corpse hidden inside a farmhouse near Timote, Carlos Tejedor, in Buenos Aires Province.
 He had been shot twice in the chest with two different pistols.
-Following his arrest, convicted terrorist Mario Firmenich took credit for the kidnapping and assassination.
+Mario Firmenich took credit for the kidnapping and assassination with his partner Esther Norma Arrostito.

 In the following weeks, statements from Montoneros flooded the media.
-Among other things, they claimed their actions were a response to the executions of twenty-seven Peronist militants who took part in an unsuccessful coup d'état in 1956.
+Their actions were a response to the executions of twenty-seven Peronist militants who took part in an unsuccessful coup d'état in 1956 (a retaliation).

-In 1974, Aramburu's body was stolen by Montoneros.
-The corpse was to be held until President Isabel Perón brought back Eva Perón's body from Italy.
-It was also an act of revenge for the previous removal of Evita's body.
-Once Evita's body arrived in Argentina, Montoneros gave up Aramburu's corpse and abandoned it in a street in Buenos Aires.

-Legacy

-Following his abduction and murder, Aramburu became a martyr for the anti-Peronist movement in Argentina.
-For Peronists, on the other hand, Aramburu's assassination was a dream came true, and was considered valid act of retaliation for the executions of Juan José Valle and Raul Tanco after their failed uprising against the Revolución Libertadora.